scttnlsn/sql-critic/README.md

 def pytest_sessionstart(session):
     # only necessary if your app is not already instrumented
-    # SQLite here is just an example - there is auto instrumentation for lots
+    # Psycopg2 here is just an example - there is auto instrumentation for lots
     # of different database adapters
-    from opentelemetry.instrumentation.sqlite3 import SQLite3Instrumentor
+    from opentelemetry.instrumentation.psycopg2 import Psycopg2Instrumentor
-    SQLite3Instrumentor().instrument()
+    Psycopg2Instrumentor().instrument()

 def pytest_runtest_call(item):
     path, line, name = item.reportinfo()